 Physiology and Hygiene.
-The second half of this year is devoted to the study of physiology and hygiene.
 In connection with this work a course is given in military hygiene, covering personal, general, and military hygiene, as well as first aid to the sick and injured.
 The knowledge thus imparted is of great importance to all cadets in the future conduct of their mode of living, diet, regulation of baths, and exercises, as well as knowing just what to do in case of sudden illness or injury to their families or friends.